YottaDB/YDBDoc/AdminOpsGuide/dbmgmt.rst

 * The Rtnobj shared memory line : All the length fields are displayed in hexadecimal. shmlen is the length of the allocated shared memory segment in bytes. shmused is the length that is currently used. shmfree is the length available for use. objlen is the total length of all the objects currently loaded in this shared memory.
 As YottaDB allocates blocks of memory with sizes rounded-up to an integer power of two bytes, shmused is always greater than objlen; for example with an objlen of 0x1c0, the shmused is 0x200.

 * Lines of the form rec#... indicate the record number in the relinkctl file.
 Each relinkctl file can store a maximum of 1,000,000 records, i.e., the maximum number of routines in a directory with auto-relink enabled is one million.
-Each record stores a routine name (rtnname:), the current cycle for this object file record entry (cycle:) which gets bumped on every ZLINK or ZRUPDATE command, the hash of the object file last loaded for this routine name (objhash:), the number of different versions of object files loaded in the Rtnobj shared memory segments with this routine name (numvers:), the total byte-length of the one or more versions of object files currently loaded with this routine name (objlen:), the total length used up in shared memory for these object files where YottaDB allocates each object file a rounded-up perfect 2-power block of memory (shmlen:).
+Each record stores a routine name (rtnname:), the current cycle for this object file record entry (cycle:) which gets bumped on every ZLINK or ZRUPDATE command, the hash of the object file last loaded for this routine name (objhash:), the number of different versions of object files loaded in the Rtnobj shared memory segments with this routine name (numvers:), the total byte-length of the one or more versions of object files currently loaded with this routine name (objlen:), the total length in shared memory for these object files where YottaDB allocates each object file a rounded-up perfect 2-power block of memory (shmlen:), the number of times a routine has been superseded/replaced (superseded:).

 Given a relinkctl file name, one can find the corresponding directory path using the Unix "strings" command on the Relinkctl file.
 For example, :code:`strings /tmp/ydb-relinkctl-f0938d18ab001a7ef09c2bfba946f002`, corresponding to the above MUPIP RCTLDUMP output example, would output :code:`/obj` the corresponding directory name.